dgv/dgv.github.io/cv.md

   I was in charge of all infrastructure compliance of PCI-DSS during three years, planned and implemented hybrid network topology across AWS, GCP and couple datacenters.

-  Also performed finops, hardening of cloud assets, monitoring and troubleshooting on daily basis supporting teams pipelines, giving guidance to developers.
+  Also performed finops, hardening of cloud assets, monitoring, code reviewing and troubleshooting on daily basis supporting teams pipelines and giving guidance to developers.<br><br>

-  Elaborated and maintained infrastructure compliance documentation and security awareness training for OWASP and PCI-DSS.<br><br>

 - _Nov 2015 - Jun 2018_ <br>Independent Contractor<br>Software Developer (Golang, C, Elm)<br><br>
   Design and built VoIP platform using FreeSWITCH and give customer support.<br><br>